-Some interesting mammals, amphibians and reptiles also possible on this tour, and we hope to run a moth trap one evening if the weather is suitable
+Some interesting mammals, amphibians and reptiles.
+We hope to run a moth trap on one evening if the weather is suitable.

 7 nights in simple but comfortable and characterful accommodation, as befits a rural eco-lodge.
 All rooms are en suite.

-Kondor Eco-Lodge is perfectly situated within the Kiskunság National Park of central Hungary, and we can expect a warm welcome and delicious, home-cooked Hungarian cuisine using locally sourced produce wherever possible.
+Kondor Eco-Lodge is perfectly situated within the Kiskunság National Park of central Hungary and we can expect a warm welcome and delicious, home-cooked Hungarian cuisine often using locally sourced produce.

 All main meals are included in the tour price, commencing with dinner following our arrival on Day 1 and concluding with a picnic lunch on Day 8.

-Breakfasts and dinners will be taken at our lodge, whilst our picnic lunches will be enjoyed in the field.
+Breakfast and dinner will be taken at our lodge, whilst our picnic lunches will be enjoyed in the field.

 Easy.
-Most walks are short, over good tracks and trails, and all are on the flat except one very short hike up a man-made hill.
-We may enjoy one or two slightly longer walks during the week, though always at a gentle pace.
+Most walks are short, over good tracks and trails and all are on the flat except one very short hike up a man-made hill.
+We may enjoy one or two slightly longer walks during the week, although always at a gentle pace.

 Sturdy waterproof walking shoes with good corrugated soles for comfort and grip are advised but often something more casual will suffice.

 Our short trip on Lake Kolon lasts approx. 60-90 minutes, in an electric boat so progress is almost silent.
-Note that the boat is uncovered so this trip is weather permitting.
+Please note, however, that the boat is uncovered, so this trip is weather permitting.